XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/troubleshooting/server-doesnt-sync.md

 ## First Step: Restart

 Many syncing issues can be resolved by restarting the server.
-No matter why it failed to sync the first time, it may succeed on the second try.
+No matter why it didn't sync the first time, it may succeed on the second try.

 If the [server_info method][] shows a [`server_state`](rippled-server-states.html) other than `proposing` or `full` and a `server_state_duration_us` of more than `900000000` (15 minutes in microseconds), then you should shut down the `rippled` service, wait a few seconds, and start it again.
 Optionally, restart the entire machine.